Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Guardian  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Guardian.png" Align=left width=25% height=25%>
-If you or an ally within 15ft of you is about to take 10 or more damage in a single hit, guardian activates, giving you and the selected ally temporary hit points based on your level, as shown on the table below.
-If a hit would reduce you or an allies hit points to zero hit points, you are instead reduced to one hit point and **then** gain the temporary hit points.
+If you or an ally within 15ft of you takes lethal or 10 or more damage in a single hit, guardian activates.
+You and the selected ally immediately gain temporary hitpoints according to the table below.
+Guardian activates before you would take the initial damage.
 Once used, this effect cannot be used again until a minute has passed.

 **Guardian Scaling**
 |Level|Hit Points|